-All proposals can address core EOP principles of community, leadership, achievement, EOP history, and future plans for EOP.
+All proposals can address core EOP and First World principles of community, leadership, achievement, history, and future planning.
 These should be discussed through the concept of foundation building on a personal, programmatic, or community level.

 We encourage submissions from all alums and students.
 We will choose our presenters from submission that are timely and in the requested format.

 Theme & Topics:

 This year's theme is “Building Opportunity with 2020 Vision: Stronger Together” and we wish to examine three things: